marcparicio/WeatherApp/README.md

 Upcoming features:

-	- 5 day forecast of every location
-	- Notification option of a location's weather
+	- Daily notification of a location's weather
-	- UI improvement +
+	- Sun/Moon animation depending on time

 (To use the app it is necessary to add a resource file called API_KEYS.xml with the following api keys: